Levridge-Tory/LevridgeIntegrationDocs/docs/index.md

 [Outbound Processes](Grain_Outbound_Processes.md)

+An overview of the outbound grain process beginning with contracts and working through shipments and invoicing.

 [Inbound Processes](Grain_Inbound_Processes.md)

-An overview of the outbound grain process beginning with contracts and working through shipments and invoicing.
+An overview of the inbound grain process beginning with contracts and working through settlements.
+The in-bound process will be used for anyone buying in a commodity.

 ### Accounting and Retail
 ![Accounting and Retail](./assets/images/LevridgeHomePage/accounting.PNG)